paragliding training center

 Engine, parts diagram (non-clutched engine)

-Ignition, coil – IDM #150 (same as Top 80), coil must be installed with wiring facing out.
+Ignition, coil – IDM #150 (same as Top 80), coil must be installed with wiring facing out

 Ignition, coil gap – 0.33mm (0.013")

-Ignition coil primary resistance – 2-3 Ohms
+Ignition coil primary resistance – 5 Ohms or less (but not zero)

 Ignition coil secondary resistance – 8.2K Ohms ±10% (measure with a needle stuck into the secondary wire right where it comes out of the coil)